tscelsi/news_scraping/README.md

 **NOTE**: This project should be used at own risk and not for commercial purposes.
 I am not responsible for any legal issues that may arise from using this project.

-Welcome to the bite-sized news scraper.
-This project is a collection of scripts that can be used to scrape news articles from various news websites.
+The bite-sized news project is an engine that can be used to scrape news articles from different news outlets.

 The goals of this project are:
-1. Create a flexible framework for scraping news websites able to be used by any developer for any news site.
+1. Create a flexible framework for scraping news websites able to be used by any developer for any news site (or, realistically, any listing website).
 2. Create a historical database of news articles that can be used for research purposes.

 ## Newspapers